drinkbeer/CodingQuestion/design/TopKProblem.md

 #### Fast Path
 Process data in a short period of time (e.g. within 1 minute, or 10 seconds), we should ensure the data aggregated into memory could fit into the RAM of a single host.
+This is near real-time processing data workflow.

 ```
 WebServer (aggregate data on the fly & do Count-min Sketch + Min Heap to reduce data flow into Kafka) -> Kafka -> Fast Processor (Count-min sketch + Min Heap) -> Storage (final Count-min Sketch + Min Heap, require replication)